Marlins vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The New York Yankees and Gleyber Torres take the field at LoanDepot park against Jorge Soler and the Miami Marlins on Saturday.
+Gerrit Cole and the New York Yankees will hit the field against the Miami Marlins and projected starter Eury Perez on Sunday at LoanDepot park.

-The Marlins are the favorite in this one, at -175, while the underdog Yankees have +145 odds to win.
-A 7.5-run over/under has been set in the game.
+The Yankees are favored in this one, at -125, while the underdog Marlins have +105 odds to upset.
+The over/under for the matchup is set at 7 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.